paind-hs25/CP4I-Deployer/README.md

 # CP4I Deployer
-This repository contains all the necessary resources in order to deploy IBM Cloud Pak for Integration (CP4I) fully automated on an OpenShift Cluster in a GitOps manner.
+This repository declaratively describes an IBM Cloud Pak for Integration (CP4I) Demo Environment.
+With the following instructions you can deploy the CP4I Demo Environment partially automated on an OpenShift Cluster in a GitOps manner using ArgoCD.

 ## Prerequisites
 * Obtain an OCP Cluster.
 You can provision a cluster on [Techzone](https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-vmware-on-ibm-cloud-environments).